2017 World Series: Radio

 ESPN Radio broadcast the series nationally in English, with Dan Shulman providing the play-by-play and Aaron Boone serving as color analyst.
 Tim Kurkjian and Buster Olney served as reporters for the network, while Marc Kestecher hosted the pre-game and post-game coverage along with analyst Chris Singleton.
 The ESPN Radio coverage was carried on affiliated stations throughout the United States and Canada, as well as online at ESPN.com and via the ESPN mobile app.
 Spanish-language coverage was provided by ESPN Deportes Radio, with Eduardo Ortega, Renato Bermúdez, José Francisco Rivera, and Orlando Hernández announcing.

 Locally, both teams' flagship radio stations broadcast the series with their regular announcers.
 Sportstalk 790 aired the English-language broadcast for the Houston area, with Robert Ford and Steve Sparks calling the games.
 In Los Angeles, AM 570 LA Sports aired the English-language broadcast, with Charley Steiner and Rick Monday announcing.
 In Spanish, Univision America 1020 carried the broadcast, with Jaime Jarrín and Jorge Jarrín on the call.
 In Korean, Radio Korea 1540 aired the series, with Richard Choi and Chong Ho Yim in the booth.

 Sponsorship

 For the first time, MLB sold presenting sponsorships to all of its postseason series; the internet television service YouTube TV is the first-ever presenting sponsor of the World Series.
 The series is officially known as the 2017 World Series Presented by YouTube TV.
 This sponsorship includes logo branding in-stadium and on official digital properties, as well as commercial inventory during Fox's telecasts of the games.

 Impact and aftermath

-Since 2017, the Astros and Dodgers have consistently boasted the teams with among the most regular season wins in their respective leagues.
-Every postseason from 2017 to 2024 featured both teams.
-Furthermore, all but one World Series from 2017 through 2025 had also featured either the Astros or Dodgers.
+From 2017–2025, both the Astros and Dodgers dominated the World Series scene, with all but one World Series from such period featuring either team.
 The Astros to that point had made four World Series appearances, winning two in 2017, and 2022, while also losing two in 2019, and 2021.
-On the other hand, the Dodgers to that point had made five World Series appearances, winning three in 2020, 2024, and 2025, while losing two in 2017, and 2018.
+The Dodgers to that point had made five World Series appearances, winning three in 2020, 2024, and 2025, while losing two in 2017, and 2018.